jaywengrow/event_tracker/README.md

 ## Configuration

-EventTracker is autoloaded when rails starts up, as long as you've configured redis it will 'just work'.
+Eventy is autoloaded when rails starts up, as long as you've configured redis it will 'just work'.

-You may want to change the Redis host and port EventTracker connects to, or set various other options at startup.
+You may want to change the Redis host and port Eventy connects to, or set various other options at startup.

-EventTracker has a `redis` setter which can be given a string or a Redis object.
-This means if you're already using Redis in your app, EventTracker can re-use the existing connection.
+Eventy has a `redis` setter which can be given a string or a Redis object.
+This means if you're already using Redis in your app, Eventy can re-use the existing connection.

-For our rails app we have a `config/initializers/event_tracker.rb` file where we load `config/event_tracker.yml` by hand and set the Redis information appropriately.
+For our rails app we have a `config/initializers/eventy.rb` file where we load `config/eventy.yml` by hand and set the Redis information appropriately.

-Here's our `config/event_tracker.yml`:
+Here's our `config/eventy.yml`:

 ``` yaml
 development: localhost:6379